trex-paxos/trex-paxos-jvm/README.md

 In a three-node cluster, a leader only needs to exchange one message to be elected.

-Once elected a new leader immediately issues small prepare messages for the full range of slots.
+Once elected, a new leader immediately issues small `prepare` messages for the full range of slots.
 Intuitively the new leader is asking nodes to retransmit what they know about all past `accept` messages.
 The new leader then collaborates with an old leader by choosing their value.
-The mathematics of the Paxos algorithm guarantees that all leaders converge on choosing the same value at each slot.
+The mathematics of the Paxos algorithm guarantees that all leaders converge on selecting the same value at each slot.

 ## Fifth, Durable State Requirements